usgs/best-practices/WorkingWithinSSLIntercept.md

 ```

 ## Java
-Java applications use a system/application keystore for CA certificates.
+Java applications use a system/application keystore for CA certificates, a file called "cacerts" and the DOIRootCA can be imported with the certificate file from the command line, with administrative rights:

-Install the custom certificate in your system/application keystore.
+e.g. C:\Program Files\Java\jdk1.8.0_101\jre\lib\security
+> keytool -import -file DOIRootCA.crt -keystore cacerts

 ## Node
 Node appears to ignore the SSL_CERT_FILE environment variable, although